fly-apps/flygreeting/.circleci/README.md

 curl http://<your-fly-app-name>.fly.dev/v1/countries/
 ```

 You should see a JSON response with the same country abbreviations seen above.
-Any code changes you push to your repository, will kick off an automated CircleCI deployment workflow.
+Any code changes you push to your repository will kick off an automated CircleCI deployment workflow.

 ## Conclusion
 This tutorial has demonstrated how to test and deploy a Go application to Fly using CircleCI.
-You have learned how to use the flyctl command line tool, connect CircleCI to a version control platform, and configure an application for automated deployment.
-Setting up continuous deployment across your application is an investment, but once done it will greatly reduce the complexity of maintaining your application.
+You have learned how to use the flyctl command-line tool, connect CircleCI to a version control platform, and configure automated deployments.
+Setting up continuous deployment across your application is an investment, but once done, it will significantly reduce the complexity of maintaining your app.

-Further reading to learn more about concepts discussed in this tutorial can be found here:
+Further reading about the concepts discussed in this tutorial can be found here:
 - [Flyctl CLI Reference](https://fly.io/docs/flyctl/)
 - [CircleCI Configuration Reference](https://circleci.com/docs/2.0/configuration-reference/)